feli6/sort-app/README.md

     curl -X GET http://localhost:8080/sortNumbers

 # Configuring Application
-You add or change configurations in sort-app.yaml file in the root directory.
+You can add or change configurations in sort-app.yaml file in the root directory.

 # TODO
 *  UI for providing numbers to sort and displaying all the previous result.